brisa-build/brisa/docs/09-deploying/06-tauri.md

 # ...
 ```

-See a GitHub action example [here](https://tauri.app/v1/guides/building/cross-platform/#example-workflow).
+[Here's the full example](https://tauri.app/v1/guides/building/cross-platform/#example-workflow) YAML configuration for GitHub Actions.

 > [!NOTE]
 >
-> The GitHub Token is automatically issued by GitHub for each workflow run without further configuration, which means there is no risk of secret leakage.
+> The GitHub Token is automatically issued by GitHub for each workflow run without further configuration, ensuring no risk of secret leakage.

 > [!NOTE]
 >
-> To learn more, take a look at [Tauri documentation](https://tauri.app/v1/guides/building/cross-platform/#example-workflow) about cross-platform build.
+> For more details, refer to the [Tauri documentation](https://tauri.app/v1/guides/building/cross-platform/#example-workflow) on cross-platform builds.